sajagguptaa/consultbae-project/README.md

 ## Task 2 — n8n automation approach

-**What it does:** an n8n workflow (`n8n/skill_tagging_workflow.json`) that reads every person in the database who has skills data but no `skill_category` yet, sends their skills to Claude for classification into one of `automation-heavy` / `web dev` / `data` / `voice/calling` / `other`, and writes the result back — end to end, no manual step in between.
+**What it does:** an n8n workflow (n8n/skill_tagging_workflow.json) that reads every person in the database who has skills data but no skill_category yet, sends their skills to Gemini 3.5 Flash-Lite for classification, and writes the result back — end to end.

 **Why an API bridge instead of a direct DB connection:** confirmed via research before building anything — n8n has **no built-in SQLite node** (there's an open community forum thread asking why not, still unanswered).
 The only options are unofficial community node packages that would need separate installation on whoever's n8n instance runs this, which is fragile for a reviewer who just wants to open this and have it work.
 Built a tiny Flask API (`app/db_api.py`) instead, and n8n talks to it with its core HTTP Request node — zero extra n8n setup required, and honestly this is also just how this would actually be built for a real client integration (no-code tools talk to backends over HTTP in practice, not by reaching into a database file directly).

-**Workflow structure:** Manual Trigger → `GET /api/people/untagged` → (n8n auto-splits the JSON array response into one item per person — verified empirically, no separate Split Out node needed) → `POST` to Claude for classification → Code node parses/validates the response → `POST /api/people/{id}/tag` writes it back.
+**Workflow structure:** Manual Trigger → GET /api/people/untagged → POST to Gemini for classification → Code node parses/validates the response → POST /api/people/{id}/tag writes it back.

 **Verification approach:** rather than hand-author the JSON and assume it's correct, I actually installed n8n locally, imported this exact workflow via its CLI, and ran it end-to-end against the real merged database — first with a local mock standing in for the Claude API call (to validate the wiring without spending real API credits), confirming all 55 people got correctly tagged with a sensible category distribution before ever touching the real Anthropic endpoint.
 This caught a real, non-obvious bug — see stuck log entry #6.